Lightweight Tech for Travel: What to Pack and What to Skip

 *Smartphone and Chipolo Card in wallet not included as those are kept on me, not in the bag.

-For more inspiration, here’s my travel capsule wardrobe for all seasons (fits in a small bag), minimalist toiletry kit, a minimalist tech list including some small mini but mighty, travel accessories and a pouch of ‘just in case’ items which may interest you.
+For more inspiration, here’s my travel capsule wardrobe for all seasons (fits in a small bag), minimalist toiletry kit, and some small, mini but mighty, travel accessories.
+All these fit in my one small bag.

 Do you have any favourite ultralight gadgets?
-Drop them in the comments — or let me know what you’ve managed to ditch and never missed.
+Drop them in the comments — or let me know what you’ve managed to ditch.
 I love hearing how other travellers streamline their tech.
 I’m always learning and improving!